Weldybox-en/Luciole-v1.0/README.md

 # Luciole-v1.0

 Luciole is an RGB controller controlled though WIFI.
-No need extra applications because the board embeds a Webserver.
-Luciole has multiple operating mode in addition to basics functionalities that you can find in a classic RGB controller.
+No need extra applications because the board carry a Webserver.
+Luciole has multiple operating mode in addition to the basics functionalities that you can find in a classic RGB controller.
 The goal with this board is to provide and very simple way to control RGB LED for a very low price.

 The Luciole-v1.0 code can be decomposed in two parts.
 The Arduino and the HTML/CSS/JS code.
-The webserver is stored on the chip and communicate though a websocket with the Arduino code.
+The webserver is stored on the chip and communicate though a websocket with the Arduino code. c

 <p  align="center">
 <a href="https://www.tindie.com/stores/julfi/?ref=offsite_badges&utm_source=sellers_julfi&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>